apacheignite/documentation/deployment/mesos-deployment.md

   ]
 }
 [/block]
-4. In order to make sure that Apache Mesos Framework deployed correctly, do the following.
+4. In order to make sure that Apache Mesos Framework is deployed correctly, do the following.
 Open Marathon UI  at `http://<marathon-ip>:8080`.
-Make sure that exists application with name `ignition` and its status is `Running`.
+Make sure that an application with the name `ignition` exists and its status is `Running`.
 [block:image]
 {
   "images": [